dgberg89/dsp/01a-install.md

 ###Q2.
 Which Python Version Installed

-To check what version of Python is on a machine, type python --version from a Command Prompt in Terminal (or whatever the appropriate command window is for the given operating system).
+>> To check what version of Python is on a machine, type python --version from a Command Prompt in Terminal (or whatever the appropriate command window is for the given operating system).
 If Python3 is also on the machine, you need to tyoe python3 --version to see which version is installed.
 On my machine, both versions are installed.

->> REPLACE THIS TEXT WITH YOUR RESPONSE